 Consult with a licensed behavior specialist in your area for more information about CCD or any signs a child or family member may be suffering from (or enjoying) showing signs they have a narcissistic temperament or Cluster B personality disorder.

-Personality Disorder, a personality type shared by roughly 4% of the human population.
-It has no cure but with cooperation of the individual who exhibits problematic behavior as well as that of friends, family, and community support, behavior can (to a certain degree) be managed in such a way that the Cluster B person can thrive while limiting the damage they all compulsively by nature and habit tend to feel entitled to do to other people’s lives.
+Anti-Social Personality Disorder is a personality type shared by roughly 4% of the human population.
+It has no cure but with the cooperation of the individual who exhibits problematic behavior as well as that of friends, family, and community support, behavior can (to a certain degree) be managed in such a way that the Cluster B person can thrive while limiting the damage they all compulsively by nature and habit tend to feel entitled to do to other people’s lives.

 Whether you choose to go No Contact with a person who used deceit to win your affections or you are forced to continue to interact with an ASPD person due to familial obligation or some other form of self-agreed civic tie is up to you.
 However, if you are not a Cluster B person or vertical thinker yourself, understand that you are their preferred scapegoat, a toy to entertain themselves with by abusing in order to provoke an emotional response, and the target of gaslighting.

 If you are born with ASPD but have not yet turned violent, resist the urge.
 Short term thinkers tend to impulsively abuse, then regret having done so due to the consequences in later life.

 If you are the parent of a child with ASPD, protecting yourself legally, medically, and financially is of the utmost importance, as you don’t want a Cluster B adult child in charge of your healthcare management decisions or making choices on behalf of yourself and other family members should you have an unforeseen illness or die before your actual trust and estate issues have by will or living trust be devised.